eldritch-boyfriend/Hannah-Montana-Linux-Apple-Silicon-Edition/README.md

 Much of this project is just a re-skin of [KDE Plasma](https://kde.org/plasma-desktop/).
 Many of the Plasma components are direct modifications of Plasma's default theme, [Breeze](https://github.com/kde/breeze).
 As such, this project is licensed under **GPLv3+**.

-This project was made as the focus of a video on my [YouTube channel](https://www.youtube.com/@noah-cagle).
+The original project was made as the focus of a video on the Noah Cagle [YouTube channel](https://www.youtube.com/@noah-cagle).
 You can watch the video [here](https://www.youtube.com/watch?v=VKx5UZsX9jw).

-## Note: If you need a distro for old hardware, check out [HML26 Lite](https://gitlab.com/DecaCagle/HannahMontanaLinux26Lite)
+## Note: If you need a distro for old (x86) hardware, check out [HML26 Lite](https://gitlab.com/DecaCagle/HannahMontanaLinux26Lite)
-The main project uses KDE Plasma 6 and SDDM.
+The ARM64 project uses KDE Plasma 6 and SDDM.
 Plasma 6 can be sluggish on older machines. **Generally, you need about 8GB of RAM to run Plasma 6 comfortably**.
-However, [HML26 Lite](https://gitlab.com/DecaCagle/HannahMontanaLinux26Lite) is a fork of this project that uses [LXQt](https://lxqt-project.org/) and [lightdm](https://github.com/ubuntu/lightdm) instead. **LXQt can run comfortably with only 2GB of RAM, while offering a fully capable desktop experience.** It's certainly not as pretty as Plasma 6, but it's a hell of a lot more efficient.

 ## Credits